-- completeness and accuracy of the original bid; - · increases in commodity prices such as concrete, steel and fuel; - · customer delays and work stoppages due to weather and environmental restrictions; - · availability and skill level of workers; and - a change in availability and proximity of equipment and materials.
+- completeness and accuracy of the original bid; - increases in commodity prices such as concrete, steel and fuel; - customer delays and work stoppages due to weather and environmental restrictions; - · availability and skill level of workers; and - a change in availability and proximity of equipment and materials.

-All of these factors can result in inefficiencies on contract performance, which can impact the timing of revenue recognition and contract profitability.
+All of these factors can result in inefficiencies in contract performance, which can impact the timing of revenue recognition and ultimate contract profitability.
 We plan our operations and bidding activity with these factors in mind and they have not had a material adverse impact on the results of our operations in the past.

-Second quarter 2013 recap and 2013 Outlook
+Third quarter 2013 recap and 2013 Outlook

-Demand for marine infrastructure solutions continued to be strong in the second quarter, and provided steady bid opportunities, particularly in the private sector.
-In addition, we were able to sustain construction equipment utilization throughout the quarter, and the utilization of our dredging fleet increased slightly in the second quarter, as compared with Q1 of 2013.
-Revenues increased by 25% as compared with the second quarter last year, and by 12% compared with the first quarter of 2013.
+Demand for marine infrastructure solutions continued to be strong in the third quarter, and provided steady bid opportunities, particularly in the private sector.
+In addition, we were able to sustain construction equipment utilization throughout the quarter.
+Revenues increased by 18% as compared with the third quarter last year, and by 6% compared with the second quarter of 2013.

-We continue to see new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
-Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers ("USCOE") remain inconsistent and uncertain, which continues to put pressure on the utilization of our dredging assets.
-The draft fiscal year 2014 budget for the USCOE in total reflected a 2% decrease from fiscal 2013 levels; however, the draft budget includes \$2.68 billion for operations and maintenance, which represents an increase from fiscal 2013 of approximately \$200 million.
+We continue to see new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure, driven in part by energy related infrastructure, the cruise industry, and preparation for larger ships transiting the expanded Panama Canal, which is scheduled for completion in 2015.
+Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, remain a steady source of bid opportunities.
+However, current and future lettings from the US Army Corps of Engineers ("USCOE") remain inconsistent and uncertain, until such time as a budget or long-term continuing resolution is passed.
+The Company continues to monitor the progress of The Water Resources Development Act (WRDA) of 2013, which includes language to correct the funding gap between the Harbor Maintenance Trust Fund receipts and expenditures for dredging projects.